 Now that you’ve used the Retina Risk app to assess your risk of diabetic retinopathy (DR), there are several different methods of eye screening to consider.
 Depending on your location, different or limited screening options may be accessible to you.
 Always speak to a healthcare professional about your options and which one is right for you.

 Retinopathy screening programs were introduced in the early 1990s which succeeded in reducing cases of vision loss due to DR. As cases of diabetes and related vision loss continue to rise, new technology is being developed, that will make eye screening faster, less expensive and more convenient for the patient.
 This will help prevent eyesight deterioration from the very beginning, as early detection is the most significant factor in therapeutic success.

-The most common and cost-effective screening method for DR is the dilated fundus examination, where eye drops are used to dilate the pupil so that the ophthalmologist can examine the back of the eye.
+The most common and cost-effective screening method for DR is the dilated fundus examination.
+Eye drops are used to dilate the pupil so that the ophthalmologist can examine the back of the eye.
 Sometimes a fundus photograph is taken, so that the image can be analyzed further.
 Non-dilation fundus photography is also an option; however, dilating the pupil reduces the chance of having ungradable photographs from 19-26% to 4-5%.

-Smartphones will also play a big role in DR screening: modern smartphone cameras are already producing images that have better quality that clinical retinal cameras.
-Using smartphones and a specialised handheld lens, DR screening can become low cost and portable, making it a viable option in countries where more expensive machinery may be unavailable
+Smartphones will also play a big role in DR screening.
+Modern smartphone cameras are already producing images that have better quality that clinical retinal cameras.
+Using smartphones and a specialised handheld lens, DR screening can become low cost and portable.
+This will make it a viable option in countries where more expensive machinery may be unavailable